Bournbrook: Industry

 Albert M Patrick founded Patrick Motors for his son Joseph A M Patrick.
 Beginning in 1930 it occupied the site of Edgbaston Garage Ltd on the Bristol Road.
 The company moved to Lakeside in King's Norton where they had a museum of cars called the Patrick Collection.
 The site became Tesco Express.

 From the mid-1930s Sandvik Steel Band Conveyor & Engineering Co Ltd occupied the former tram sheds at 20 Dawlish Road.
 Their products include: cutting tools; equipment, tools, and services for mining and construction; and materials technology including steel belt process systems.
 In the 1970s they moved to Halesowen.
 The Douper Hall of Residence now occupies the site.

 The now dilapidated building beside the library on the Bristol Road belonged to timber merchants W J Vincent & Co Ltd. They moved to Bournbrook in 1923 and had other premises including a storage area in Heeley Road beside the railway.
 In 1975 the business returned to Sparkbrook.

-William Westley Richards founded the company of Westley Richards (Gunmakers) Ltd in 1812 although they didn't move to Grange Road until 1849.
+William Westley Richards founded the company of Westley Richards (Gunmakers) Ltd in 1812 although they did not move to Grange Road until 1849.
 They crafted sporting guns for Edward VII and other members of the royal family.
 It was a highly integrated factory that mass-produced revolvers with a good deal of machinery.
 Westley engineering, trading from the same premises, became separate company in 1998.
 Their business was precision pressing and tool making.
 They were required to move in order that the phase of the Selly Oak New Road to the new Queen Elizabeth Hospital Birmingham could be completed.
 The demolition of the factory caused a lot of local protest.

 A Wood Turning business operated from Rose Cottage from 1825 until the c1970s.
 The Rone-Clarke family turned 'woods' for bowls matches.
 Apparently they also made woods for Triplex to test the resistance of their glass used in airplanes!

 Wrights Saddle Company who operated in one of the old Components factories in Dale Road and was apparently closed in 1961 by the British Cycle Corporation.